otarza/resume-1/README.md

 ## Summary

 I am technology agnostic software developer.
-I started coding when I was 15 and during my career I have gained a lot experience as a Front-End Web developer.
+I started coding when I was 15 and during my career I have gained a lot experience as a Front end Web developer.
 However, I also possess substantial experience as an Android, iOS, and Drupal Developer.
 I am interested in Functional, Dataflow and Reactive Programming.
 I have worked on projects which serve thousands of users and operate on big data.

 In my role as the co-founder of uniHack, I have organised the biggest college hackathons in the Caucasian region.
 In addition to this, I'm driving local developer communities and organizing meetups which allows me to bring together a group of people who share the love of creating.